viccon/sturdyc/README.md

 	time.Sleep(time.Second * 3)
 ```

-At this point, the cache should have in-flight requests for IDs 1-15.
+At this point, the cache should have 3 in-flight requests for IDs 1-15.
 Knowing
-this, we'll test the stampede protection by launching another five goroutines.
+this.
+Let's now test the stampede protection by launching another five
-Each goroutine is going to request two random IDs from our batches:
+goroutines.
+Each of these goroutines are going to request two random IDs from
+our previous batches:

 ```go
 	// Launch another 5 goroutines that are going to pick two random IDs from any of our in-flight batches.